GabrielSlima/hexagonal-architecture-aws-lambda/README.md

 - Outboud ports defines how the application communicate with external systems and components

 ## concept and patterns from DDD
-Aggregates, entities, value objects, policies, services and factories
+Aggregates, entities, value objects, policies, services and